-- The covered employee's initial hire date was 1970 or later. - The covered employee was not included in a bioassay program or no detectable occupationally related activity was found in them or their samples. - The target organ must be listed in Table 3.1.1-4 or must be an organ whose dose is based on the highest non-modeled organ dose. - Employees who would have had no significant exposure to uranium can be assessed with the smaller uranium source term. - The employment must have been at a DOE site or national laboratory with an active radiation protection program. - Dose from Atomic Weapons Employers (AWEs) must be reconstructed by other methods. - Dose from Nevada Test Site may be assigned by this approach if the employee worked at NTS after 1971, was not involved in tunnel work and meets the other conditions herein. - Dose from tritium is to be considered separately.
+- For Hanford employees, the covered employee's hire date was after 1952.
+See Attachment B for discussion. - The covered employee was not included in a bioassay program or little or no detectable occupationally related activity was found in them or their samples. - The target organ must be listed in Table 3.1.1-4 or must be an organ whose dose is based on the highest non-modeled organ dose. - Employees who would have had no significant exposure to uranium can be assessed with the smaller uranium source term. - The employment must have been at a DOE site or national laboratory with an active radiation protection program. - Dose from Atomic Weapons Employers (AWEs) must be reconstructed by other methods. - Dose from Nevada Test Site may be assigned by this approach if the employee worked at NTS after 1971, was not involved in tunnel work and meets the other conditions herein. - Dose from tritium is to be considered separately.